denofdhamodhar/Amazon-React-JS/README.md

 # Amazon ( React JS )

-## Feature : A search button along with a dropdown box that includes functionality.
+## Feature : Search input field with a dropdown for suggested options

 1. Add an input field to the center of the navbar
 2. Display suggestions when users search for a specific item